Page 1: Biography

 This biography, written by Diana Beaglehole, was first published in the Dictionary of New Zealand Biography in 1998.

 William Andrew Veitch was born on 25 May 1870 at Port of Monteith, Perthshire, Scotland, the son of Stephen Veitch, a schoolmaster, and his wife, Janet Davidson.
 After attending his father’s school, he worked for the post and telegraph office until 1887, when he emigrated to New Zealand.
 He tried his hand at gum-digging and then became a telegraph boy.
 In January 1889 he began a 22-year career with the government railway service, working his way from cleaner to engine-driver by 1908.
 Apart from two years in Canterbury, he was stationed in various North Island towns.
-At Aramoho, Wanganui, on 7 April 1896, he married Emma Elizabeth Gurr.
+At Aramoho, Whanganui, on 7 April 1896, he married Emma Elizabeth Gurr.

-An active member of the Amalgamated Society of Railway Servants of New Zealand (ASRS), Bill Veitch served as secretary of the Cross Creek branch (1904–6) and as chairman of the Wanganui branch (1907–8) before becoming national president in 1908.
+An active member of the Amalgamated Society of Railway Servants of New Zealand (ASRS), Bill Veitch served as secretary of the Cross Creek branch (1904–6) and as chairman of the Whanganui branch (1907–8) before becoming national president in 1908.
 He was also a member of the Government Railways Superannuation Fund Board and the North Island Railway Appeal Board.
 According to a union delegate, he showed 'moderation and reasonableness' in his dealings and 'was not given to extravagance of method or language'.
 During his four years as president he oversaw a major restructuring of the ASRS and in 1910–11 he presented petitions to Parliament seeking improved wages and conditions.
 Frustrated by the government’s failure to deal with the railwaymen's grievances, and believing that political rather than industrial action was the way to improve the position of working people, he contested the Wanganui seat at the 1911 general election.
 Standing as an independent labour candidate, he topped the poll on the first ballot and defeated the sitting Liberal MP, J. T. Hogan, at the second.

 In return for Reform Party support at the second ballot, Veitch had pledged to vote against the Ward government in a no-confidence motion.
 This he did on 27 February 1912, but two days later he voted with the government.
 Not bound to any party, for a time he seriously considered joining a reconstructed Liberal government.
 Instead, in April 1912, he became an executive member of the newly formed United Labour Party of New Zealand.